Christopher C. Imes

 Acute & Tertiary Care

-I am a member of the American Heart Association (AHA), International Society of Nurses in Genetics (ISONG), and Sigma Theta Tau International (STTI) Honor Society for Nurses.
-In the School of Nursing, I serve as a member of the BSN Council and the Diversity Committee.
-At the University level, I am a member of the Institutional Review Board.
+I am a member of the American Heart Association, International Society of Nurses in Genetics, Sigma International Honor Society for Nurses, and the Sleep Research Society.
+In the School of Nursing, I serve as a member of the BSN and PhD Councils.
+At the University-level, I am a member of the Institutional Review Board.